fayetteklaassen/BayesianPower/README.md

 unconstrained hypothesis.
 [Klaassen, Hoijtink & Gu (unpublished)](10.17605/OSF.IO/D9EAJ) describe four methods of weighing unconditional or conditional error probabilities to determine the sample size.
-Reversely, the same rules can be applied to determine the \`power’ of a study.
+Reversely, the same rules can be applied to determine the power of a study.

 ## Installation